-I have completed my PhD. in School and Clinical Child Psychology.
-I am a Registered Psychologist with the College of Alberta Psychologists (CAP), and I have specialized training in child assessment and therapy.
+I have completed my PhD. in School and Clinical Child Psychology at the University of Alberta.
+I am a Registered Psychologist with the College of Alberta Psychologists (#4246), and I have specialized training in child assessment and therapy.
 I am also a Registered Play Therapist with The Association for Play Therapy (APT).

 I have worked as a psychologist, consultant, and mental health therapist in both school and clinical settings.
 I have also been fortunate enough to gain experience in infant and preschool mental health.
 I have a special interest in working with preschool and school-aged children (ages 3-14).
 I believe that children do well when they can, and that with strong relationships and coping skills, any child can succeed.
 I most often integrate cognitive-behavioral and narrative approaches, with play, art, and sand tray activities to help children and young teens learn and grow from the difficult events and feelings experienced in their life.